Turkish attack in northern Syria threatens to ignite broader conflict

 The current evidence suggests Turkey's aims are far from limited.
 Erdogan has demanded the surrender of Manbij, where US forces are present.
 The Turkish President insisted Saturday: "Beginning from the west, step by step, we will annihilate the terror corridor up to the Iraqi border."

-The US has justified its support for the Syrian Democratic Forces, an umbrella group in which the YPG is the largest player, as a critical part of the strategy to prevent ISIS re-emerging.
+The US has justified its support for the SDF, an umbrella group in which the YPG is the largest player, as a critical part of the strategy to prevent ISIS re-emerging.
 The dispute has driven relations between Washington and Ankara almost to breaking point.
-For Ankara, the last straw was a US plan announced earlier this month to train 30,000 troops belonging to the Syrian Democratic Forces (SDF) to patrol the Turkish and Iraqi borders.
+For Ankara, the last straw was a US plan announced earlier this month to train 30,000 SDF troops to patrol the Turkish and Iraqi borders.

 Erdogan tweeted: "The US has now acknowledged that it has established a terror army along our borders."